 Whether you’re updating donors on the status of your campaign or maintaining the engagement of new volunteers after an event, communication is key to securing their continued support.
 As such, you need a robust messaging and promotional strategy, beginning with communication best practices to engage your audience.

-In this article, we’ll go over five supporter communication strategies your nonprofit should leverage, including:
+In this article, we’ll go over seven supporter communication strategies your nonprofit should leverage, including:

 - Communicate through multiple channels.